OpenGIS/inreach-mapshare/readme.md

 ## Installation ##

-- Ensure MapShare is enabled in your <a href="https://support.garmin.com/?faq=p2lncMOzqh71P06VifrQE7">Garmin Explore</a> account.
+- Ensure MapShare is enabled in the <a href="https://explore.garmin.com/Social">Social</a> tab of your Garmin Explore account.
-- Take note of your unique MapShare Address (e.g. share.garmin.com/[your_identifier]).
+- Take note of your unique MapShare Address (i.e. share.garmin.com/[your_identifier]).
 If you have set a password to protect your MapShare page, you will also need to take note of this.
 - Visit your MapShare address in your browser and verify that there is MapShare data (i.e. a message or track point) displaying.
 Any test message <a href="https://support.garmin.com/?faq=p2lncMOzqh71P06VifrQE7">shared with your MapShare page</a> will work.
 - With this plugin is activated, go to WP Admin > Settings > inReach MapShare.
 - Enter your MapShare address and submit.
 - You should see your most recent location, or multiple locations if you supplied a date range.
 - Add the provided Shortcode anywhere Shortcodes are supported to display the content on your site.
-- You can always use the demo data to test out the plugin using the `[inreach-mapshare mapshare_identifier="demo"]` Shortcode.

 ## Frequently Asked Questions ##